The Reliability Mindset

 Running an asset intensive business is like looking after your health.
 We can do things to be proactive like working out, taking vitamins, eating healthy and getting adequate sleep.
 If we do not do these things, we can get sick and breakdown.
 Wear n’ tear affects everything; simple principles of physics states everything wears to some degree.
 Sometimes we need to step up our regime to get us through tougher times or change our regime based on the conditions that we are susceptible to; this is just like running equipment.
 The biggest difference is the equipment is like children it cannot run properly without us ensuring we make the right decisions for it.
 So, like a child, the equipment will only run properly if we are paying attention to it.
 A simple analogy, but very fitting.

 Reliability goes beyond robust maintenance programs.
 It is an organizational mindset that is applicable to elements of a business and if an organization is functioning as a reliable entity, then there is a much better chance for reliability initiatives to be successful.
-It does not need to be difficult to to be reliable.
+It does not need to be difficult to be reliable.
 And a holistic approach, which includes production, accounting, sales, maintenance, procurement, and warehousing to name a few allows for the entire organization to adopt the principles around being reliable.
-Mapping out processes for the entire business can help an organization recognize the interdependencies between the functional units which are critical for achieving reliability.
-To close, we must consider the goals of reliability and how it is meant to serve the greater good.
+Mapping out processes for the entire business can help an organization recognize the inter-dependencies between the functional units which are critical for achieving reliability.
+We must consider the goals of reliability and how it is meant to serve the greater good.